III B Society

 III B 2 Standards

-preservation and foresight, are guided by respect for the integrities of nature and life.
+2a3) Self-preservation and foresight by respect for the foundations of life.

 2b) Value classes